jwinarske/rkboot/README.rst

 Partition type GUIDs can be set in :cmd:`fdisk` by just pasting them instead of a partition type number from the list when setting partition type.
 The type will then be displayed as 'unknown' in normal mode (or as the raw type GUID in expert mode).

 For each type, it will ignore all but the first one present in partition table order.
-If only one of these is present, it will load from that, if all three are present, it will take A, If 2 are present, it uses these rules:
+If only one of these is present, it will load from that, if all three are present, it will take A, If 2 are present, it uses these rules (similar to rock-paper-scissors):

 - if A and B are present, it uses A.
 - if B and C are present, it uses B.